A classic post from Mike Hatfield, Engineering Manager, Client Applications:

 There are a number of ways you can help get your questions answered on this community.
 Please try to adhere to the following guidelines:

-Do use Jira to report bugs.
-If you've found a reproducible bug, please raise it in Jira with as much information as possible so we can reproduce it ourselves.
+- Do use GitHub to report bugs.
+If you've found a reproducible bug, please raise it in GitHub with as much information as possible so we can reproduce it ourselves.

 Please also note: Share will not let you log-in if the Explorer application is either not running correctly or running on a port other than 8080 and you haven't told Share where to find it.
 You must get Explorer (/alfresco) working before attempting to run Share.

 Thanks for reading and thank you for choosing Alfresco,